 Handling of coronavirus in Ny-Ålesund

-lKings Bay A/S follow the situation closely and adhere to the guidelines of the Norwegian Institute of Public Health: General advice to the public.
+Kings Bay A/S follows the situation closely and adheres to the guidelines of the Norwegian Institute of Public Health: General advice to the public.

 The need for new measures is assessed on an ongoing basis.

-In the meantime Ny-Ålesund will operate as normal.
-It is important that everyone who is going to travel to Ny-Ålesund makes an assessement of their own health situation and thinks about the possible consequences of beconing ill and in isolation.
+We live quite isolated in Ny-Ålesund and the risk of infection occurs when new people arrive in town.
+It is important that everyone who is travelling to Ny-Ålesund makes an assessment of their own health situation and thinks about the possible consequences of becoming ill and in isolation.
 Those over the age of 65 and those with additional disease will have a greater risk of a serious course of the disease.
-If a person is vaccinated, the risk of a serious course of the disease can significantly reduced.
+If a person is vaccinated, the risk of a serious course of the disease can be significantly reduced.